 Most people wouldn’t think clogged gutters are a fire hazard.
 Gutters collect more than water.
 They also hold leaves, twigs, pine needles, and more.
 This plant debris is what makes a clogged gutter a fire hazard.

-During periods of little rain, any plant material in the gutter dries out.
-It then serves as effective tinder for a fire.
-Although this type of fire isn’t common, nobody wants to be the one that learns their home burned down because they neglected to clean the gutters.
+Any plant material in the gutter dries out during periods of little rain.
+It then serves as an effective fuel for a fire.
+Although this type of fire isn’t common, nobody wants to be the one who learns their home burned down because they neglected to clean the gutters.

 Imagine the hot sun beating down on metal gutters.
 This heats the gutter.
-If reflected sunlight converges on the gutter in the right way, the dried leaves may spark.
+The dried leaves may spark if reflected sunlight converges on the gutter correctly.
 This fire will then spread to the roof and the home itself.

 The lighting of fireworks may also lead to a fire caused by debris in the gutter.
 These fireworks often send sparks and embers into the air, just as a bonfire or barbecue on the property might.
 It only takes one small ember to make its way into the clogged gutter, and a fire could break out.

 Sadly, people often don’t realize the home is on fire until significant damage has been done.
-They attribute the burning smell in the air to the fireworks, the bonfire, or their barbecue.
-When they realize the home is on fire, the only they can do is to move away from the residence and hope the fire department gets there in time to save the home and prevent injuries.
+They attribute the burning smell to the fireworks, the bonfire, or their barbecue.
+When they realize the home is on fire, they can only move away from the residence and hope the fire department gets there in time to save the home and prevent injuries.

 Landscaping Damage

-When the gutters are clogged, and water doesn’t move away from the home as it should, the landscaping may be damaged.
+When the gutters are clogged and water doesn’t move away from the home as it should, the landscaping may be damaged.
 Plants, flowers, and trees need water to survive.
-However, water coming out of clogged gutters is often more than it can handle.
+However, water from clogged gutters is often more than it can handle.

 In addition, the excess water can wash mulch away, and pests may be attracted to the home.
-Once they arrive, they could take up residence in the clogged gutters, as previously mentioned.
+Once they arrive, they could reside in the clogged gutters, as previously mentioned.

 If the landscape is damaged, the curb appeal of the home declines.
-The homeowner will need to clean the gutters and remove any dead or dying landscape features.
+The homeowner must clean the gutters and remove any dead or dying landscape features.
 They then have the expense of replacing these features.
 If they decide not to replace them, a new landscape plan must be developed.

 These are only a few of the many problems caused by clogged gutters.
 Others include a wet basement, fascia damage, and a higher risk of ice dams.

-Although gutters may not add to the curb appeal of a home, they do an important job and must be cared for properly.
-Cleaning the gutters is one task that many homeowners don’t feel comfortable tackling.
-Don’t leave them clogged.
-Call a professional to do this work and protect the home and all who live in it.
+Although gutters may not add to a home’s curb appeal, they do an important job and must be cared for properly.
+Cleaning the gutters is one task that many homeowners feel uncomfortable tackling.
+Please don’t leave them clogged.
+Call a professional to do this work and protect the home and all living there.